English Country Dances (Beta)

 4-5 All turn single left

-5-6 Middles continue trajectory of the hey to dance outside (left shoulder) around one to middle position of lines-of-3 facing up and down (original L-file dancers above, R-file below); take hands
+5-6 Middles only continue trajectory of the hey to dance outside (left shoulder) around one to middle position of lines-of-3 facing up and down (original L-file dancers above, R-file below); take hands

 7-8 Lines balance forward and back